-We have been extensively involved in the practice of conflict management and dispute resolution in both the statutory and private spheres for over 20 years.
-We have considerable experience in mediating collective and individual labour and employment conflict and disputes.
+I have been extensively involved in the practice of conflict management and dispute resolution in both the statutory and private spheres for over 20 years, and have considerable experience in mediating collective and individual labour and employment conflict and disputes.

-A key area of our mediation practice is in workplace mediation, also referred to as ‘interpersonal mediation’ which has a strong focus on building/restoring constructive workplace relationships.
+A key area of my mediation practice is in workplace mediation, also referred to as ‘interpersonal mediation’ which has a strong focus on building/restoring constructive workplace relationships.

-Our scope of mediation practice includes being a Regional Mediator for the World Bank, as well as training mediators and conciliators on behalf of the International Labour Organisation, an agency of the United Nations.
+The scope of my mediation practice includes being a Regional Mediator for the World Bank, as well as training mediators and conciliators on behalf of the International Labour Organisation, an agency of the United Nations.

-Our approach to managing conflict and resolving disputes is to assist parties in conflict to achieve mutually beneficial outcomes which address their underlying needs and concerns.
-We work to turn a ‘two-way conflict’ into a ‘three-way conversation’ and support parties to move from positions based on assumptions and blame, into exploration and understanding of the role and contribution of their own interpretations and behaviours to the situation they are in.
+My approach to managing conflict and resolving disputes is to assist parties in conflict to achieve mutually beneficial outcomes which address their underlying needs and concerns.
+This includes turning a ‘two-way conflict’ into a ‘three-way conversation’ and supporting parties to move from positions based on assumptions and blame, into exploration and understanding of the role and contribution of their own interpretations and behaviours to the situation they are in.
 Using these insights, we jointly identify strategies and behaviours that can support a more productive future relationship.

 Workplace mediation is a voluntary and confidential process in which an impartial third party works with individuals who are in conflict or dispute to explore, understand and appreciate their differences with a view to re-establishing and/or improving their working relationship.

 This type of mediation has a strong transformative quality in that the mediator works with the parties to help them articulate their perceptions and feelings and assists them to recognise the validity of each others’ needs and concerns so that they can shift from blame and negativity to a more constructive future relationship.

 The parties determine the content of the discussion and decide the outcome, while the mediator controls the process, which is informal and flexible.